 - There may be charges for account set-up, transactions, and annual fees.
 For example, a bank may charge an opening fee of $150 (maybe more depending upon the credit amount) with no annual fee for the first 12 months, but then an annual fee beginning in the second year.

 - In order to reduce risk, some lenders require that businesses pay down their outstanding LOC balance to $0 at some point during the year, often for at least 30 days.
-This assures a lender that the borrower is generating sufficient cash flow to operate independent of the lender’s funds, and not relying on the LOC as a substitute for owner’s capital.
+This assures a lender that the borrower is generating sufficient cash flow to operate independent of the lender’s funds, and not relying on the LOC as a substitute for the owner’s capital.

-- Due to the unpredictable nature of the market, the lender always reserves the right to call an LOC payable immediately.
+- Due to the unpredictable nature of the market, the lender always reserves the right to call a LOC payable immediately.
 This means your full balance would have to be paid, and your LOC reduced to zero without warning.
 If your business depends on the line of credit, this can be a critical issue, so the business should always be prepared to either replace the LOC or scale back in order to weather the loss of credit.

 Tips on Keeping a Business LOC